The programme is open to candidates who fulfil at least one of the following conditions:

 Information for international students

-At least 6.5 in IELTS, with a minimum of 6.0 across all four components of the test.
+English language requirements - at least 6.5 in IELTS, with a minimum of 6.0 across all four components of the test.

 Qualification and course duration